Witness: Missing geologist was acting erratically before disappearance

 “From that standpoint, everything appeared to be normal,” Mr Elliott said.
 “Then I thought this was a medical condition or something.
 I wasn’t too sure.
 I kept watching him, but he just kept turning around and looking off into the desert.

 “Then he just turned around and walked back over to his Jeep, and I just assumed he was going to get something out of his vehicle.
-And he opened the door, got in, sat down, put on his seatbelt, then he looked at me and just waved at me and backed off and took off.”
+And he opened the door, got in, sat down, put on his seatbelt, then he looked at me and just waved at me and backed up and took off.”

 That was the last known sighting of the young South Carolina native.

-Mr Elliott informed his coworkers by phone about the situation, assuming Mr Elliott wasn’t feeling well and would call in sick.
+Mr Elliott informed his coworkers by phone about the situation, assuming the younger geologist wasn’t feeling well and would call in sick.
 Hours later, no one had heard from Mr Robinson, and Mr Elliott went investigating – finding the 24-year-old’s Jeep tracks heading further into the desert.

 “When I saw that, my heart sank, because it just told me that he wasn’t going home,” Mr Elliott told The Independent.
 “Something was really not right.”